RaneemAbdulazez/reading-notes/Read3a .md

 ------
 # Chapter 8
--HTML has develped many times : we had html in 1997 and the last one is html 5 in 2000
+- HTML has develped many times : we had html in 1997 and the last one is html 5 in 2000
 - Doctype is used to select the html version
 - we write comments like this <!--comment -->